 According to biblical accounts, Mary was the physiological mother of Jesus.
 Mary, his mother, was betrothed to Joseph.
-In the eyes of the world, this betrothal was seen as an introduction to the life of a married couple; but in the eyes of Mary and Joseph, it was not the same.
-Tearfully requested of God, the Virgin Mary was promised to God by her parents’ vow.
-And then she received the news that she would be the mother of the true Messiah.
+In the eyes of the world, this wedding was seen as an introduction to a married couple’s life; but in the eyes of Mary and Joseph, it was not the same.
+Tearfully requested by God, the Virgin Mary was promised to God by her parents’ vow.
+And then, she received the news that she would be the mother of the true Messiah.

-She was betrothed to Joseph not to live in marriage with him, but to escape marriage.
-All the details of this betrothal and its meaning can be found in the Church’s Sermon on the Mount.
-And if people would appreciate the tradition concerning the Mother of God, the right Joseph, and all the people who work with them and are mentioned in the Gospel, as much as they appreciate the traditions, some of them the bluntest, about the chiefs, rulers and wise men of this world, the meaning of the betrothal of the Blessed Virgin Mary to Joseph would be clear to all.
+She was betrothed to Joseph not to live in marriage with him but to escape marriage.
+All the details of this wedding and its meaning can be found in the Church’s Sermon on the Mount.
+And if people would appreciate the tradition concerning the Mother of God, the right Joseph, and all the people who work with them and are mentioned in the Gospel, as much as they appreciate the traditions, some of them the bluntest, about the chiefs, rulers and wise men of this world, the meaning of the marriage of the Blessed Virgin Mary to Joseph would be apparent to all.

 Where is Mary buried?

 The Virgin Mary is a model of holiness, humility, and obedience to God, but also an example of dedication to her calling.
 She is honored by people especially and has a special place among the saints.
-Not much is known about her life and yet she is considered by the Church to be the best-known saint.
+Little is known about her life, yet the Church considers her the best-known saint.

 Saint Mary was buried in the Kidron Valley, Jerusalem.
 Her tomb can be found there.
 There is no mention of the death of the Virgin Mary in the Bible.
 Church tradition shows that she was raised bodily to heaven.
-Surrounded by Apostles, the Virgin Mary died and was buried, but after some time the tomb was found empty.
+Surrounded by Apostles, the Virgin Mary died and was buried, but the tomb was found empty after some time.

 - Tradition, confirmed by liturgical texts, teaches us that the first iconographic representation of the image of the Mother of God belongs to the Apostle and Evangelist Luke.
-In depicting your most honorable image, the divine Luke, the God-inspired writer of the Gospel of Christ, has portrayed the Creator of all on your arms.
+In depicting your most exemplary embodiment, the divine Luke, the God-inspired writer of the Gospel of Christ, has portrayed the Creator of all in your arms.

-- From the letter of the Greek Dionysius Areopagite who visited the Mother of God at the house of St. John the Evangelist in Gethsemane, this beautiful description is preserved: She was tall, above middle height, very slender, with delicate and beautiful hands and feet.
-The color of her skin like gold, her eyes were like the ripe olive, the oval of her face was perfect; she wore the colors of the virgins.
+- From the letter of the Greek Dionysius Areopagite, who visited the Mother of God at the house of St. John the Evangelist in Gethsemane, this beautiful description is preserved: She was tall, above middle height, very slender, with delicate and beautiful hands and feet.
+Her skin color was gold, her eyes were ripe olive, and the oval of her face was perfect; she wore the colors of the virgins.

 Mary was indeed the Mother of Jesus.
-Scripture speaks of her bodily appearance and her adornments, for everything about her was wonderful, famous, and heralded.
-For she loved to learn and was a good disciple, keeping every good word.
+Scripture speaks of her bodily appearance and adornments, for everything about her was beautiful, famous, and heralded.
+She loved to learn and was a good disciple, keeping every good word.
 And full of the divine Scriptures and all wisdom, for she was about to become the Mother of the Word and Wisdom of God.
-Ready to speak the word and to receive the word by word of mouth.
+Ready to speak and receive the word by word of mouth.

 Bible Trivia about Mary, The Mother of Jesus